-When we end up with tissue that is more like the picture on the above right (Scar Tissue), there is potential for problems ---- big problems.
-This is because Scar Tissue (often referred to as "Fibrosis") has some very specific characteristics that are in direct opposition to those of normal tissue.
-In a nutshell, Scar Tissue is different from normal tissue because it is....
+When one ends up with SCAR TISSUE, there is potential for problems —- big problems.
+This is because Scar Tissue (often referred to as “Fibrosis”) has some very specific characteristics that are in direct opposition to those of normal tissue.
+In a nutshell, Scar Tissue is different from normal tissue because it is….

 - WEAKER: Most pathology text books will tell you that Scar Tissue is at best, no more than 70% as strong as normal tissue, and in most cases, probably more like 60%.
 This means that Scar Tissue is much easier to re-injure.
 The re-injury subsequently heals with more Scar Tissue.